Supporting refugee students

 Students from refugee backgrounds are mainly enrolled in metropolitan schools but there are also significant numbers in schools in Wollongong, Newcastle, Coffs Harbour and Albury.

 Refugees in Australia

 People can apply for protection as asylum seekers, if already in Australia, under our obligations as a signatory to the United Nations 1951 Convention relating to the Status of Refugees and its amendment, the United Nations 1967 Protocol.
-They may have arrived in Australia on a tourist visa, or without valid travel documents.
+They may have arrived in Australia on another type of visa, or without valid travel documents.

 Some people who have had refugee-like experiences enter Australia as permanent residents through the Family Migration Program.
 They are not recognised as refugees and are therefore not eligible for the same level of resettlement support.